 Parents and guardians continue to play a vital role in the lives of their college-aged children.

-You probably know your son or daughter better than anyone else does, so you will likely notice changes in mood or behavior that may indicate emotional or psychological distress.
+You probably know your student better than anyone else does, so you will likely notice changes in mood or behavior that may indicate emotional or psychological distress.
 Since students tend to turn to their parents when it comes to making important decisions, your suggestion to consider counseling can be very influential.
 This section is designed to help you to do the following:

-When a young person leaves for college, it is natural for him or her to experience changes in behavior, mood, and values.
+When a young person leaves for college, it is natural for them to experience changes in behavior, mood, and values.
 While these changes may lead to occasional disagreements or some temporary discomfort within the family, they are not necessarily signs that a student is having a psychological problem.
 However, the behaviors listed below may indicate cause for concern.

 Many students are initially hesitant about seeking counseling.
-When you have decided that professional counseling is indicated, tell your son or daughter directly and clearly why you are making the referral.
+When you have decided that professional counseling is indicated, tell your student directly and clearly why you are making the referral.

 Short-term counseling is provided to all students enrolled in a degree program.
 If a student has difficulties that need more frequent and/or longer-term counseling to address adequately we may suggest other resources that would be more appropriate.

-Please note: If you think your son or daughter is in imminent danger of harming themselves or someone else, please call the Office of Public Safety at (610) 330-4444.
+Please note: If you think your student is in imminent danger of harming themselves or someone else, please call the Office of Public Safety at (610) 330-4444.
 The College’s Student Support and Intervention Team will be contacted to assess the situation and to intervene as appropriate.

 If you have any questions about the services offered by the Center, please feel free to call (610) 330-5005 and request to speak with a counselor.